 It is thought that the Tantric rituals began amongst close followers of the Hindu gods Shiva and Shakti.
 Shiva defies social and religious order and is believed to be the destroyer of the universe.
 His Tantric form is Bhairava; a murderous being who supposedly beheaded Brahma (the orthodox Hindu god) after he insulted Shiva.
 The superior physical strength of Bhairava represents the superiority of the Tantric way.
 Shakti is the all-consuming feminine energy of the universe and all Tantric goddesses are believed to take the form of Shakti.
-Like Shiva, Shakti defies the conventional order of things; disrupting the view of women as passive and submissive – rather, Shakti’s destructive power comes from her maternal strength and her sexual prowess.
-Until AD 500, traditional Hindu and Buddhist texts taught that the female body was a hinderance to enlightenment, yet Tantric philosophy turned this on its head, claiming that all mortal females naturally embody Shakti.
+Like Shiva, Shakti defies the conventional order of things; disrupting the view of women as passive and submissive, rather, Shakti’s destructive power comes from her maternal strength and her sexual prowess.
+Until AD 500, traditional Hindu and Buddhist texts taught that the female body was a hindrance to enlightenment, yet Tantric philosophy turned this on its head, claiming that all mortal females naturally embody Shakti.

-Mirroring this feminine power, women who practiced Tantric yoga could become Yogini goddesses whilst the men (even if holy or kings) could only placate the goddesses.
+Mirroring this feminine power, women who practised Tantric yoga could become Yogini goddesses whilst the men (even if holy or kings) could only placate the goddesses.
 Like most religious gods, these Yogini goddesses were ethereal and dark creatures.
-‘Seductive yet dangerous’, these goddesses could shape-shift and were able to predict the future, protect land and win battles.
+‘Seductive yet dangerous’, these goddesses could shape-shift and be able to predict the future, protect land and win battles.
 Offerings to these goddesses were best given at night and included blood, alcohol, flesh or sexual fluids.

 Tantric practices value the body as a means to channel sensuality, teaching that a fulfilling life includes pleasure and desire (kama; the god of desire goes by the same name and is thought to be Shiva’s alter ego).
-Both Tantric and Hindu beliefs establish that the universe was born from divine sexual union and Tantric texts maintain that to achieve enlightenment, desires should be acted upon and sexual acts should be performed with a partner.
-Unlike today’s male-centric, orgasm-focused porn, Tantric sexual practices monopolise on the journey as a means to achieve ‘transformational power’ by uniting divinity with the body’s sensuality.
+Both Tantric and Hindu beliefs establish that the universe was born from the divine sexual union and Tantric texts maintain that to achieve enlightenment, desires should be acted upon and sexual acts should be performed with a partner.
+Unlike today’s male-centric, orgasm-focused porn, Tantric sexual practices monopolise the journey as a means to achieve ‘transformational power’ by uniting divinity with the body’s sensuality.
 It’s through this spiritual and worldly power that those who engaged in Tantric sexual practices could be liberated.